 Management's Response to the Audit

-We noted certain matters that we reported to management of the Bureau of Collections in a separate section titled "Schedule of Audit Findings and Recommendations".
 If provided, the Bureau of Collections' response to our audit is included in this report.
 We did not audit the Bureau of Collections' response and, accordingly, we do not express an opinion on it.

 Purpose of this Report